DANSAG95/sales-analytics/README.md

 This project analyses the sales performance of a technology and electronics retailer operating across 8 countries, with 66 physical stores with an online sales channel.

-The analysis combines SQL and Power BI to evaluate and identify the products, categories, markets, customers, and stores with the biggest impact on revenue and profitability.
+The analysis combines an analysis workflow using **PostgreSQL and Power BI**, from data preparation and SQL analysis to dashboard development and business recommendations.

+The goal is highligh the main drivers of revenue and profitability while demonstrating how business performance can vary depending on **country, product, category, customer, sales channel, and store size**.

 ## Business Questions: